vlang/v/vlib/db/pg/README.md

 7. Add libpq.dll to v/thirdparty/pg/win64

-To get libpq.dll You can install PostgreSQL database and get this dll from bin folder, or compile DB from source code
+To get the libpq.dll file, you can install the PostgreSQL database, and get this dll from its bin/ folder, or compile DB from source code.
 ```

 ## Getting Started with [PostgreSQL](https://www.postgresqltutorial.com/postgresql-getting-started)